clojure-emacs/squiggly-clojure/README.md

 Note that `:eastwood-exclude-linters` is here for backwards compatibility, and specifying `:eastwood-options {:exclude-linter [...]}` would override it.
-If you have really a lot of Eastwood options you want to specify, you can specify `:builtin-config-files` in the `:eastwood-options` map and really go to town.
+If you have really a lot of Eastwood options you want to specify, you can specify `:config:files` in the `:eastwood-options` map and really go to town.

 ### Debugging and bug reporting